lexibank/tlopo/out/references.md

 - <a id="source-Diamond1966"> </a>Diamond, Jared.
 1966.
 Zoological classification system of a primitive people.
 Science 151:1102-1104.
 - <a id="source-Diamond1984"> </a>Diamond, Jared M. 1984.
 The avifaunas of Rennell and Bellona Islands.
 In Torben Wolff, ed,, The natural history ofRennell Island, British Solomon Islands.
 Vol. 8, 127-168.
 Copen hagen: Danish Science Press.
 - <a id="source-Diettrichetal2011"> </a>Diettrich, J.F.
 Moulin, Brian & M. Webb.
 2011.
 Music in Pacific Island cultures: experiencing music, expressing cultures.
 New York: Oxford University Press.
+- <a id="source-Diettrich2017"> </a>Diettrich, Brian.
+2017.
+INSTRUMENTS IN MOTION: FLUTES, HARMONICAS AND THE INTERPLAY OF SOUND AND SILENCE IN COLONIAL MICRONESIA. _The Journal of the Polynesian Society_ 126(3).
+283–311.
+The Polynesian Society.
 - <a id="source-DigimRina1995"> </a>Digim’Rina, Linus S. 1995.
 Gardens of Basima: Land tenure and mortuary feasting in a matrilineal society.
 PhD thesis, The Australian National University.
 - <a id="source-Dimock2009"> </a>Dimock, Laura Gail.
 2009.
 A grammar of Nahavaq (Malakula, Vanuatu).
 PhD thesis, Victoria University of Wellington.
 - <a id="source-Dixon1928"> </a>Dixon, J.W.
 1928.
 English-Dobu dictionary.
 Salamo: Methodist Mission Press.